Salt & Wind Travel

 We recommend you rent a car when visiting Greve in Chianti because it’s as much fun to drive the winding country roads as it is to stop and explore the villages.
 Plan on making it a full-day trip by departing from Florence in the morning and aiming to return after dinner.

 For a classic wine tasting, make a reservation at the recently remodeled and very modern Antinori winery (pictured above).
-Then spend the rest of the day wandering the winding hills, grabbing some Instagrammable snaps, or (if you’re feeling ambitious) head to San Gimignano, Monteriggioni, or Siena (all listed below).
+Then spend the rest of the day wandering the winding hills, grabbing some Instagrammable snaps, or (if you’re feeling ambitious) heading to San Gimignano, Monteriggioni, or Siena (all listed below).

 Monteriggioni